Executor Overview

 print(task.state) # state may be finished/failed/killed

-instance’s polling_loop()
+built-in polling_loop()

-to the above simulation function may resemble:
+method.
+An alternative to the above simulation function

-exctr = Executor.executor
+exctr = libE_info["executor"]

-task = exctr.submit(app_name='sim1', num_procs=8, app_args='input.txt',
+task = exctr.submit(

 timeout_sec = 600